gis-ops/tutorials/osrm/OSRM_nodejs_bindings.md

 `wget https://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf`

-Afterwards we have to extract the OSM data which is required by OSRM to generate the topology and afterwards contract it which boosts the  performance.
+Afterwards we have to extract the OSM data which is required by OSRM to generate the topology and then contract it which boosts the  performance.
 More can be read [here](https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM).
 We are using the OSM extract which we just downloaded and using the default `car.lua` file residing in the dependency folder.
 You obviously have the option to change to a different profile or tailor the lua file for your needs.